 The variance is the sum of the squared deviations about the mean divided by the number in the population.

-This is where most non-statistical people start to get confused, so let’s go slowly using the same three $10, $12 and $16 answers above.
+This is where most non-statistical people start to get confused.
+But let’s pick that definition apart one step at a time, using our simple $10, $12 and $16 example.